 Cory Watson Attorneys Handle Defective Medical Device Claims

 At Cory Watson Attorneys, we have the knowledge, resources, and tenacity to take on the largest medical device companies and win.
-Our attorneys have recovered over $4 billion for clients nationwide in cases involving defective hip and knee implants, surgical mesh, IVC filters, and many other faulty medical devices.
+Our attorneys have recovered over $4 billion for clients nationwide in cases involving defective medical equipment, including hip and knee implants, surgical hernia mesh, IVC filters, and many other faulty medical devices.
 We are dedicated to providing compassionate, personalized representation and fighting tirelessly for the justice you deserve.

 We investigate all injuries caused by defective medical devices, regardless of whether or not a device has been recalled.
 With over 44 years of legal experience, we’re ready to fight for the maximum possible compensation for your defective medical device lawsuit.
 Give us a call at (877) 562-0000 or complete our initial consultation form to get started now.